 If you live with a sensory or motor disability, you might experience challenges in your professional life.
 Learning skills, looking for a job, and starting a business can involve unique obstacles.
 Fortunately, as Tech Rider explains, technological innovations have made things more accessible, leading to new opportunities.

-How Disabled Individuals Can Use Technology
+How Disabled Individuals Can Use Technology: Best Tips

 If you want to get an idea about disabled persons and how they use technology to improve their professional lives let’s get an idea.